-If you think about some of the most famous brands across the globe they will all have a unique attribute that makes them stand out from their competitors be it Nike, Coca-Cola or Apple.
+If you think about some of the most famous brands across the globe, they will all have a unique attribute that makes them stand out from their competitors be it Nike, Coca-Cola or Apple.
 We all know what the companies stand for.
-We also know what Oprah Winfrey stands for, we have seen Tom Cruise’s expert skills and we are all aware of brand Beckham so we know that individuals can also have strong personal brands.
+We also understand what Oprah Winfrey stands for, we have seen Tom Cruise’s expert skills, and we are all aware of brand Beckham so we know that individuals can also have strong personal brands.
 Why not assistants?
 We need to stand out in an organisation to get the recognition we deserve so why not build a strong personal brand?
 Why not become the office superstar?

 So how do we begin to build a personal brand and how will it benefit us?

 Personal branding is more than reputation management though.
-It can really help you focus on your career development and future goals.
+It can help you focus on your career development and future goals.

 What are your expertise?
 It will usually be the tasks you enjoy the most.

 Think about the skills you have and the tasks you like to do and then shout very loudly that you are good at that aspect of your job.
 We all want to pigeonhole people so why not use that to your advantage when it comes to your career development.

 Do think about your communication style and how you present yourself publicly.
 A can-do attitude, service with a smile and accepting that no task is too small will eventually pay off.
 Be especially helpful when working on the tasks that you want people to recognise as your expertise.
 Completing these tasks the best way that you can will lead you to the place you want to be in the future.
 Having a personal brand will open so many more opportunities for you.

 Lastly, continue to learn and update the skills that you want to be seen as an expert in.
 Ask for training in the specific areas that you want to excel in.
 For me, I went to marketing courses, and I attended events for event organisers.
 I also search high and low online for useful articles, blogs and websites that would help increase my skills.